-To ensure a “Smart Restart” amid the COVID-19 pandemic, the university is developing and implementing a comprehensive plan for resuming campus activities in fall 2020, including instruction.
-As part of this effort, the university has dedicated over a dozen teams (listed below) to focus directly on instructional continuity.
+As part of UW-Madison’s ongoing response to COVID-19, the university has dedicated over a dozen teams (listed below) to focus directly on instructional continuity.
 The teams consist of representatives from across campus including faculty, staff, students, leadership and governance.
-The teams are working – in partnership with school, college, departmental and other academic leadership, and in coordination with the university’s broader Smart Restart effort – to provide detailed plans to guide and support safe, effective and engaged instruction and learning this fall.
+The teams are working – in partnership with school, college, departmental and other academic leadership, and in coordination with the university’s broader response – to provide guidance and support for safe, effective and engaged instruction and learning.

 Across the teams, these are the key areas of focus: